TobiasEppacher/AppliedRegression/md/06-model-selection.md

         if AIC < best_AIC_forward:
             best_AIC_forward, best_covariate = AIC, covariate

+    # if the improvement is not big enough, stop
+    if |best_AIC_forward - current_AIC| < threshold:
+        break

     # if the best bigger model is better than the current model, add the covariate
     if best_AIC_forward < current_AIC:
         M = M + best_covariate
         current_AIC = best_AIC_forward

-    # if the improvement is not big enough, stop
-    if best_AIC_forward - current_AIC < threshold:
-        break

     ### Backward step

     best_AIC_backward, best_covariate = np.inf, None

     # go through all smaller models and select the one with the best criterion
-    for covariate in all_remaining_covariates:
+    for covariate in current_covariates:
         M_new = M - covariate
         AIC = fit_model(M_new)